smcnary/mcnary_technical_backend/backend/README.md

-# Mcnary Technical Backend
+# CounselRank.legal Backend

-This is the Symfony-based backend API for the Mcnary Technical project.
+This is the Symfony-based backend API for the CounselRank.legal platform.

 ## Structure